NCAR/HPCinstall/README.md

  3. The install directory should not exist, to prevent involuntary clobbering.
 Use the `--force` option to allow `HPCinstall` to clobber previous builds.
 Note that the path is not currently cleaned up before rerunning the install script, so manually cleaning may still be desired.

- 4. The number (3249 in this case) at the end of the install script log `hpci.build-zlib-1.2.8-3249.txt` is the PID of the execution.
+ 4. The number (14743 in this case) at the end of the install script log `hpci.build-zlib-1.2.8-14743.txt` is the PID of the execution.
 It is added to avoid deleting the log from previous attempts, so one can compare the current erros with the previous one(s) in case of failures, to see if any progress has been made.
 To reduce clutter, the other logs (modules, env, etc) are clobbered because tend to have more obvious content and not error messages.

  5. The csgteam install is interactive!
 It may ask a bunch of questions.
 We may need to discuss in the group meeting whether or not this is desired, it can be easily changed if appropriate, as well as if we want the script to know about picnic and whatsnot
- 6. Per Sidd request in issue #14 *clean slate* state is enforced and any setting (e.g. environment variable) set in the shell are reset.
-Also, the modules are purged, your script will need to load any that are needed.
-Include any module or environmental variable setting in the build script